What is the Subsea Well Response Project?

 Incident prevention remains the main focus.
 However should an incident occur, then it is important to as much as reasonably possible reduce the impact of the incident.
 SWRP is specifically focused on reducing the impact of a well incident, in the event of one occurring.
 SWRP has undertaken extensive technical analysis, designed new equipment, and developed new deployment strategies, which are expected to help decrease the time it takes to stop the flow from an uncontrolled well and enhance both subsurface and surface response capabilities to reduce the environmental impact of any incident.

 SWRP was set up with four core tasks in mind:

-We achieved these objectives with the March 2013 launch of four capping stack toolboxes and two subsea incident response toolkits for debris clearing and the subsea application of dispersant.
-We are collaborating with Oil Spill Response Ltd to provide an international deployment mechanism and make the equipment available to the industry.
-Following studies into containment scenarios, we have determined the feasibility of a global containment system.
+We achieved the first two objectives with the March 2013 launch of four capping stack toolboxes and two subsea incident response toolkits for debris clearing and the subsea application of dispersant.

-SWRP is now continuing plans for a containment toolkit for international use.
-When used in conjunction with standard available hardware, this equipment will bring leaking oil from a subsea wellhead in a controlled way to the surface for storage and disposal.
+We subsequently collaborated with Oil Spill Response Ltd to provide subscribers with subsea well containment guidelines and equipment termed the ‘containment toolkit’ to enhance the industry’s capability to respond to a subsea well incident.
+When used in conjunction with standard available hardware, this equipment will bring hydrocarbons from a subsea wellhead in a controlled way to the surface for storage and disposal.
 The containment toolkit is now available for international use.

 What is SWRP’s relationship with Oil Spill Response Ltd?

-SWRP is collaborating with Oil Spill Response Ltd to make the intervention system available to the industry.
+SWRP is collaborating with Oil Spill Response Ltd to make the equipment available to the industry.
 We chose to work with OSRL owing to its extensive experience in providing oil spill response around the world.
 OSRL now owns the equipment and is responsible for its storage and maintenance.
-Oil and gas companies can gain access to the capping stack systems, SIRTS system, containment toolkit and guidelines through subscription to OSRL and supplementary agreements
+Oil and gas companies can gain access to the capping stack systems, SIRTS system, containment toolkit and guidelines through subscription to OSRL and supplementary agreements.